victorporof/MAX7219.js/README.md

 ## Prerequisites

+The `node-spi` library is required.
+Get it from [here](https://github.com/RussTheAerialist/node-spi), or via `npm install spi`.

-You'll need to make sure SPI devices are enabled (and you have a reasonably up-to-date Linux kernel).
+You'll also need to make sure SPI devices are enabled (and you have a reasonably up-to-date Linux kernel).
 Here's how you can check this:

 Ensure that the SPI driver is enabled:
 ```